 Ugra Srinivasa or Snapana Beram– This deity portrays the fearsome feature of the lord.
 Ugra Srinivasa usually remains inside the temple.
 But the idol comes out on Kaishika Dwadasi every year, before the sunrise.

 Malayappa swami or Utsava Beram— Utsava Beram is the idol of Sri Venkateswara which is used in processions through the city for time to time.
-Alternatively known as Malayappa, it is always accompanied by the berams of Bhudevi and Sridevi, the two spouses of the God.
+Alternatively known as Malayappa, it is always accompanied by the berams of Bhudevi and Sridevi, the two spouses of God.

-Legend associated with the Temple
+The legend associated with the Temple

 According to a legend, Goddess Lakshmi felt insulted by Brigu Rishi who kicked Lord Vishnu on his chest.
-After this she had a fight with the God and left her heavenly abode, the Vaikunta.
+After this, she had a fight with God and left her heavenly abode, the Vaikunta.
 Due to this she landed on Earth and settled here.
 In search of his beloved, Lord Vishnu also came to earth and was named as Srinivasa.
 After all his efforts went in vain, he decided to dwell at Tirumala hills and continue his search.
 Meanwhile, he met the beautiful daughter of the King of the seven hills in Tirumala, Padmavati.
 Upon falling in love, they decided to settle into wedlock.

 A huge price was demanded by the king.
 Thus, Lord Vishnu took a loan of one crore and 11.4 million gold coins from Kubera.
 He agreed but imposed a condition that Vishnu can’t go back to Vaikuntha without paying off the debt.
 To this, God Vishnu agreed and married Padmavathi.
 Knowing about the marriage, Lakshmi came to question him.
 But he soon transformed into an idol upon confronting the Goddess.

 Goddess Lakshmi and Padamavathi also decided to stay with him here.
-Thus, devotees offer numerous precious things and huge amount of money in donation, to help their lord to pay off the debts.
+Thus, devotees offer numerous precious things and a huge amount of money in the donation, to help their lord to pay off the debts.

 What to see inside Tirupati Balaji Temple?

 Tirupati Balaji temple depicts the Indian legacy.
-It has a special position from spiritual perspective and thus various tourists visit here.
+It has a special position from a spiritual perspective and thus various tourists visit here.
 There are numerous things to see inside the temple.
 Center of attraction being the main idol of the Lord Sri Venkateswara.

 Vimana – A gilded cupola